 There is parking for 38 cars in the parking lot in the Roebling Park at Spring Lake.
 The Watson Woods picnic area holds 20 cars.
 There is also parking for 8 cars at the Independence Avenue entrance on the road shoulder.
 There are 20 additional parking spaces near the Watson House.

 For more information about the Abbot Marshlands, as well as maps, scheduled field trips, guides, etc. visit the Abbot Marshlands website.

 Additional resources include the Partnership for the Delaware Estuary.
 For more information call 1-800-445-4935 or visit their website at Partnership for a Delaware Estuary.

 There are picnic tables at the Spring Lake and Watson Woods parking areas and portajohns are seasonally available at the Spring Lake and Watson Woods parking areas.
 The Nature Center has toilets.

 There is a canoe launch at Watson Woods.
-Please use care when near water; currents can be swift and dangerous.
-Consult Tidal Information before setting out.
+Please use care when near water; tidal currents can be swift and dangerous.
+Consult tidal information before setting out.
 See Trenton tides: www.abbottmarshlands.org.
 Tidal range can be more than 9 feet.
 Note that tides are approximately 1 hr later at Watson Woods than at Trenton (=Bordentown).

 Take Interstate 295 to Exit 61A, Arena Drive.
 Take Arena Drive to the second light, and turn right onto Woodside Avenue.
 Follow Woodside Avenue .4 miles to South Broad Street.
 Turn right onto South Broad.